Batman: Contagion: Plot

 Nightwing returns to the Batcave and finds Tim cured.
 Batman reminds them that they still have to restore order in the city, even after Marion Grange replaces Armand Krol and reinstates Gordon as Police Commissioner.
 Despite almost dying from the plague, Robin joins Batman and Nightwing in aiding the police against a local gang, trying to hold an infected family for ransom by blocking off the medical authorities.
 This display of resolve pierces Catwoman's normal cynicism, and she lends a hand as well, after which Tim returns home.

 Collected editions

-A trade paperback collecting all the issues involved in the crossover, apart from The Batman Chronicles #4, was published in 1996.
-In 2016, the story was collected again in an edition that did include this issue, along with Robin #29-30.
+A trade paperback collecting all the issues involved in the crossover was published in 1996, and reprinted in the 2000s.
+These later printings featured different cover art.
+In 2016, Batman: Contagion was collected again in a new edition that added Batman #530-532, Batman: Shadow of the Bat #50-52, Robin #29-30, and new cover artwork.